k-t-to/ToxPOD/README.md

 runGitHub("ToxPOD", "k-t-to", subdir = "bin")
 ```

 ### Input Data

 Select the method for loading data into the model.
 User data can be loaded from file or pasted into the text box.
 Data entries should be delimited by white space (i.e. tabs, spaces).
 The data should contain only two columns ordered as dose and response.
-Analysis requires that the data have at least 4 non-zero doses.
-Each non-zero dose should have at least 3 data points (replicates), otherwise they are excluded from the analysis.
+The first row should be the column headers.
+Analysis requires that the data have at least 4 doses.
+Each dose should have at least 3 data points (replicates), otherwise they are excluded from the analysis.
 Doses should **not** be transformed prior to upload.
 The values must be numeric.

 **Example:**